 Because of many things, Harpers Ferry is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Harpers Ferry really has some of the features that families look for when choosing a good community to raise children.
 Is Harpers Ferry perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Harpers Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harpers Ferry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harpers Ferry include Irish, German, English, Dutch, and Scottish.
+The greatest number of Harpers Ferry residents report their race to be White, followed by Asian.
+Important ancestries of people in Harpers Ferry include English, German, Irish, Scottish, and Swedish.

 The most common language spoken in Harpers Ferry is English.
 Other important languages spoken here include Italian and Polish.